YounginYoon/YounginYoon/README.md

 <br/>

 ### 🏫 Education
-- Major in Computer Science & Engineering at Sogang Univ.
+- Major in Computer Science & Engineering at Univ.
 (Mar 2021 - Aug 2023)
 - A 8th generation Cadet of 42 Seoul (Nov 2022 - Oct 2023)

 <br/>